Sézary disease: Chemotherapy

+Injection 300 mcg is indicated for the treatment of adult patients with relapsed or refractory Stage I-III cutaneous T-cell lymphoma (CTCL) after at least one prior systemic therapy.

 Epidemiology

 In the Western population, there are around 3 cases of Sézary syndrome per 1,000,000 people.
 Sézary disease is more common in males with a ratio of 2:1, and the mean age of diagnosis is between 55 and 60 years of age.